Audiology (top-up) BSc (Hons)

 Funding

 Government-backed part time student loans are available to cover the cost of studying this course.
-These are subject to eligibility and terms and conditions.
+This financial support option is subject to eligibility and terms and conditions.

 We offer payment by instalments, so you can spread the cost of studying with us.